hamzamohiuddin1/cse-15l-lab-reports/week3.md

 	./biomed/1472-6750-2-2.txt
 	./biomed/1472-6750-2-10.txt
    ```
    -name lets you specify a name or pattern you want to look for in the specified directory.
+In this case there are a lot of files so looking with a specific number/code helps me narrow them down.
+This is useful if you are in someone else's server and want to look for a file that you did not create.
 From https://www.geeksforgeeks.org/find-command-in-linux-with-examples/.
 2. -type type:
    ```
    [user@sahara ~/docsearch/technical]$ find -type d